 - Present your garden in the best possible way be it small or large.

 - Maximise the impact of the kitchen in your property.

 - Add kerb appeal as you would have done in the UK.

-Here are some tips to make any home feel more spacious.
+Here are some tips Sharon has to make any home feel more spacious.

 Use neutral colours throughout the property, on the walls and the same flooring in downstairs spaces to give the impression of space flowing from one room to another.
 Light coloured floor tiles are more appealing than distracting patterns, these are to be avoided if at all possible.
 If you do not have a choice then it is worth investing in light large rugs scattered around the house to make the distracting patterns less intrusive.

 A welcoming kitchen has always been one of the biggest attractions for potential house buyers, the kitchen is most often the heart of the home.

 Regardless of what budget you may or may not have to present your house, there are a number of simple ways you can maximise its attraction to buyers.

 Lets be honest replacing your entire kitchen to attract buyers is not always necessary.
 Often the cost of installing a new one will outweigh the value it will add to your asking price.

 A kitchen is subject to personal taste, so if it does not appeal to them they will more than likely refit it upon moving in anyway.